 Last, I have two throw pillows with a textured cover.
 If you’re going all white for your bed, you really should bring in different textures to prevent your bed from being too boring or sterile looking.

 I have the Brooklinen Luxe sateen duvet cover and then a folded Nicole Miller duvet cover (empty) from Homegoods at the foot of the bed for added texture.
 The empty duvet cover is basically serving as a throw blanket.

-So I think I covered all of your questions.
+So I think I covered all of your questions about making a resort worthy bed.
 If not, leave a comment below and I’ll add in anything I might have missed.

 shop this post